Greater East End Real Estate Guide

 Local Area Zip Codes and Neighborhood Boundaries

 The Greater East End covers a large, 16-square-mile area with well-defined boundaries.
 It is generally located east of Downtown Houston.
 The northern boundary is marked by Clinton Drive, the eastern edge by the 610 Loop, the southern border by Telephone Road and I-45 (the Gulf Freeway), and the western side by the Houston Belt & Terminal Railroad tracks and US-59.
 This large district encompasses several smaller, historic neighborhoods, including the Second Ward, Magnolia Park, Eastwood, Broadmoor, Idylwood, and Pecan Park.
 The primary zip codes that serve the Greater East End are 77003, 77011, 77012, 77020, and 77023.
-Each zip code may contain a slightly different mix of housing styles and commercial activity, reflecting the diverse character of the district.
+You can explore a detailed Houston zip code map to see how the area relates to the rest of the city.

 Frequently Asked Questions

-What types of properties are available in the Greater East End?
+What entertainment or cultural venues are available in Greater East End?

 Greater East End Homes For Sale